isaacs/node-lru-cache/README.md

 * `del(key)`

     Deletes a key out of the cache.
+Swaps its value to file system if the option is active.

+* `terminate(key)`

+    Deletes a key out of the cache.
+Also deletes a swapped file if exists.

 * `reset()`